-The said Standing Committee 4 may from time to time demise the same lands, tenements, and hereditaments, or any part thereof, to any person or persons, for any term of years not exceeding 7 years, at such rent or rents and under such covenants and conditions as the said Committee may think fit.
+The said Standing Committee 5 may from time to time demise the same lands, tenements, and hereditaments, or any part thereof, to any person or persons, for any term of years not exceeding 7 years, at such rent or rents and under such covenants and conditions as the said Committee may think fit.

 [7.
-Deleted by Church of England School Lands Act 1896 (60 Vict. private Act) s.
+Deleted: 60 Vict. private Act s.
 6.]

 8. Crown and other rights reserved